Robust approximate Bayesian inference

 \section{Abstract}

-We discuss an approach for deriving robust posterior distributions from robust $M$-estimating functions using Approximate Bayesian Computation (ABC) methods.
-The method is formally motivated by the use of unbiased estimating functions as summary statistics in ABC and the theoretical properties of the robust posterior distributions are discussed.
-The motivation for the development of the method is given by an application of linear mixed models in a clinical study with repeated measurements.
-Both the application and simulation results show the usefulness of the method.
-An \texttt{R} implementation is also provided through the \texttt{robustBLME} package available on \texttt{CRAN}.
+We discuss an approach for deriving robust posterior distributions from $M$-estimating functions using Approximate Bayesian Computation (ABC) methods.
+In particular, we use \emph{M}-estimating functions to construct suitable summary statistics in ABC algorithms.
+The theoretical properties of the robust posterior distributions are discussed.
+Special attention is given to the application of the method to linear mixed models.
+Simulation results and an application to a clinical study demonstrate the usefulness of the method.
+An \texttt{R} implementation is also provided in the \texttt{robustBLME} package.